Abernachy/killpatrickcraiglistBackEnd/README.md

         $ docker container ls
         $ docker exec -it <the container id> bash

-3. Create the KCL database in your docker bash, and go into like its your house
+3. Create the KCL database in your docker bash, and go into it like its your house
           $ createdb -U postgres KCL
           $ psql -U postgres KCL